Content

 Looker Studio Navigation

-In order to start using Looker Studio, first - you need to log in using a Google account.
-If you don't have one yet, you can create a free Gmail account
+To start using Looker Studio, log in using a Google account.
+You can create a free Gmail account if you don’t have one yet.

 Once logged in, navigate to the Looker Studio website at lookerstudio.google.com.
 This is your gateway to exploring Looker Studio.